 - Paraphernalia: Swizzle sticks, straws and paper umbrellas.

-The quality items in this seasonal gift include a flagon or two of a quality craft beer in eco-friendly packaging.
+The quality items in this seasonal gift include a flagon or two of a quality craft beer in eco-friendly packing.
 Suppose you can track down craft beers from a local microbrewery to add in that element of surprise.
-As well as the beer, you can go for a classy bottle opener and an excellent pint glass because craft ale tastes better from the right shape vessel.
+As well as the beer, you can go for a classy bottle opener and an excellent pint glass because craft ale tastes better from the correct shape vessel.

 You can also throw in an organic cotton bar towel featuring brewing facts or pairings with food.
-Other excellent alcohol related gifts include coasters and assorted drinking games.
-You can buy them as a pack or print some out.
+Other excellent alcohol-related gifts include coasters or various drinking games.
+You can source them as a bundle or print some out.

 Some funny stocking filler ideas with a craft beers theme include magic tricks with bottles.
-You can buy or print out instructions or a host of things with an alcoholic theme ranging from mouse mats to T-shirts and everything between.
+You can buy or print out instructions or a host of things with an alcoholic gist ranging from mouse mats to T-shirts and everything in between.

-Men’s accessorizing can be functional, unusual, or high-end and luxurious.
+Men’s accessorising can be functional, unusual, or high-end and luxurious.
 Plus, these are excellent for a man’s festive gifts.

 Wallets, Card Holders and Coin Purses

-The gradual decline of cash and cheques means most people pay with cards (or phone), which makes personalised card cases an ideal gift for most men.
+The gradual decline of cash and cheques means most people pay with cards (or phones), which makes personalised cases an ideal Santa gift for most men.

-A unique credit cardholder with a coin section is this personalized gift card holder with a wooden case.
-An aluminium inside case keeps your cards safe from accidental use, and laser printing on the wood gives you plenty of options for initials, handwritten messages, and images.
-It’s a luxury stocking filler sure to surprise and delight him on Xmas breakfast.
+A unique credit cardholder with a coin section in this personalized cardholder with a wooden case.
+Aluminium inside the case keeps them safe from accidental use.
+Laser printing on the wood gives you plenty of options for initials, handwritten messages, and images.
+It’s a luxury sure to surprise and delight him on Xmas breakfast.